-Chicken Spinach Lasagna
+Chicken Mushroom and Spinach Lasagna

 Anytime I get an excuse to add more veggies into my meals…I’m all there!
 And this chicken spinach lasagna is nothing short of veggies.

 I took a lighter approach to the sauce and used chicken broth as my base with some milk and then flavored it with nutmeg and Parmesan.
 So it is not overly heavy.

 Everything is layered into a square baking dish with no-boil lasagna noodles.
 No-boil noodles are thinner than regular noodles and absorb flavor so much better.
 So the finished lasagna is delicate and does not feel so “heavy” as in you’re eating loads of noodles.